colak/csf-docs/Administrators/WebFaction/creating-ssl-certs-on-webfaction.md

 Before proceeding with installation, return to your **Websites** list in the WebFaction dashboard, and switch your site(s) back to your original application so that it's no longer serving the "letsencrypt_validation" custom app.
 This brings your site back online.

-## 7) Tell WebFaction to install your certificates
+## 7) Install certificates on WebFaction

+As of September 2016, you can now install certificates yourself in the WebFaction dashboard (whereas before you had to write a support ticket each time).
+See the [documentation for adding SSL certificates via the WebFaction dashboard](https://docs.webfaction.com/user-guide/websites.html#secure-sites-https).

+***

+Remove the following text when the new dashboard process has been tested and confirmed.

 Finally, create a [WebFaction Support Ticket](https://help.webfaction.com/) to have your SSL certificate installed.
 Use the following message in your ticket request: